dortania/OpenCore-Post-Install/usb/README.md

 And now when we take into account the quirk `XhciPortLimit`, you can see *why* data corruption can happen.
 As we're pushing past the 0xF limit and going into someone else's space.
 So avoid this quirk when possible.

-* Note: While the name `XhciPortLimit` may seem that it's limiting the number of XHCI ports, it's in-fact patching the XCHI Port Limit to a higher value.
+* Note: While the name `XhciPortLimit` may seem that it's limiting the number of XHCI ports, it's in-fact patching the XHCI Port Limit to a higher value.

 > What about USB hubs?